empathic-ai/altimit/README.md

 ### Intuitive Replication

  Describe the data you want replicated using basic attributes or a fluent API.
-A replication system handles the rest:
+A replication system handles the rest.
 ```C#
 [AType]
 public class User